-3.5 Papaya mealybug, Madeira mealybug and cotton mealybug
+3.5 Papaya mealybug and Madeira mealybug

-Paracoccus marginatus (GP), Phenacoccus madeirensis (GP) and Phenacoccus solenopsis (GP, WA)
+Paracoccus marginatus (GP) and Phenacoccus madeirensis (GP)

 Two mealybug species on the okra from India pathway, Paracoccus marginatus (papaya mealybug) and Phenacoccus madeirensis (Madeira mealybug), were identified as quarantine pests for Australia.
-One mealybug species, Phenacoccus solenopsis (cotton mealybug), was identified as a quarantine pest of regional concern for Australia.
-Phenacoccus solenopsis is not present in Western Australia and is a regional quarantine pest for that state.

 The indicative likelihood of entry for all mealybug species is assessed in the mealybugs Group PRA as Moderate (DAWR 2019).
-Phenacoccus marginatus, P. madeirensis and P. solenopsis are reported from India and have been associated with okra (Ben-Dov 1994; Kedar, Kumerang & Thodsare 2013; Sahito & Abro 2012; Sakthivel et al. 2012; Shylesha & Joshi 2012).
+Phenacoccus marginatus and P. madeirensis are reported from India and have been associated with okra (Ben-Dov 1994; Kedar, Kumerang & Thodsare 2013; Sakthivel et al. 2012; Shylesha & Joshi 2012).
 Standard packing house processes and transportation are not expected to eliminate these mealybugs from the pathway.
 After assessment of relevant pathway-specific factors (sections A2.6 and A2.7) for okra from India, likelihoods of entry of Moderate were verified as appropriate for these mealybug species on this pathway (Table 3.2).